 Lifting restrictions on APRNs will increase access to quality health care in Kentucky.

-With health care resources stretched to the limit…and pushed beyond capacity during the pandemic, Kentucky has entrusted Advanced Practice Registered Nurses (APRNs) to help meet the increasing demand for quality health care.
-Yet, outdated Kentucky laws prevent APRNs from practicing to the full extent of their education and training.
-We need your help to permanently lift these restrictions so that Kentucky APRNs can continue to provide vital health services and expand access to care to rural and underserved communities.
+Currently, access to quality health care in Kentucky is severely limited.
+With a lack of qualified medical personnel throughout the state, hospitals and care centers are often unable to provide care for patients across the state.
+However, there is a solution.
+Allowing Advanced Practice Registered Nurses (APRNs) full practice authority could drastically improve the state of health care in Kentucky.
+Yet, outdated state laws prevent APRNs from practicing to the full extent of their education and training.
+We need your help to permanently lift these restrictions so that Kentucky APRNs can continue to provide vital care and expand access to that care, to our rural and underserved communities.

 With some of the lowest ranked health care in the nation, it’s time for action.
-Please urge Kentucky lawmakers to vote YES on the Senate Bill to support APRNs.
+Please support APRNs by urging Kentucky lawmakers to vote YES on the APRN legislation.

 Kentucky Health Care Facts

-- All but 10 of 120 counties are designated Health Care Professional Shortage Areas
+- 113 of 120 counties are designated primary care Health Care Professional Shortage Areas

 View and share to learn more about APRNs and their cause.